PhoenixDigiArt/media-wall-webapp-sample/readme.md

 ## Webcam initialisation

+A video object is first declared in `index.html` at line 10.
+This HTML object is then accessed in the `initWebcam()` function.

 The function `initWebcam()` will create a Three.js webcam texture and material using it. `initWebcam()` calls `getWebcam()` , a separate function for retrieving the webcam from the device which takes a Boolean parameter to determine if this is a test build or a deployment build.
 Use `true` when developing on your local machine and `false` when deploying to the media wall.
 This is needed due to the way that the media wall and it’s webcam are configured, the webcam is the second video device, not first.
 A tick box has been added to the GUI to toggle the camera during runtime.

 Once the webcam is initialised in `getWebcam()` , the video feed can be used in a number of ways, such as applying it to a Three.js [VideoTexture](https://threejs.org/docs/?q=video#api/en/textures/VideoTexture).